shivanaguttiadi/About_DevOps/Ansible_Answers_README.md

 **Ansible**

 Basic commands and ansible playbooks :

-Certainly!
-Here's a list of basic Ansible commands along with some common use cases and scenario-based Ansible scripts:

 ### Ansible Basic Commands:

 1. **ansible**: Used to run a command on a managed host.
    - Example: `ansible all -m command -a "uname -a"`